EluciusFTW/CardGames/README.md

 Here is a simple printout of the above Stud simulation:
 ![Screenshot of Holdem Simulation](./sample/holdem-simulation-screenshot.png)

-### Disclaimer
-:hand: Although this description uses the word _package_ multiple times, it is not yet published as a nuget package, as it is still under development.

 ## Feedback and Contributing
 All feedback welcome!